 From time to time the Minister issues directions to planning authorities about the form and content of planning schemes, guiding how they’re constructed.

-The VPP is a state-wide reference document or template used to source and construct planning schemes.
+The VPP is used to source and construct planning schemes.
 It’s not a planning scheme and doesn’t apply to any land.

-The suite of standard zones in the VPP is designed to be flexible so State and Local Policy Frameworks need to provide clear guidance for decision makers and applicants.
-Councils can only select zones and overlays from the VPP.
+The suite of standard zones in the VPP is designed to be flexible, so State and local policies need to provide clear guidance for decision makers and applicants.

 Amendments to the VPP are made as needed to keep the VPP up to date and abreast with changes in policy and practice.